kmfras/lickometer/README.md

 This project is a cost-effective solution (~$75 per system) to the recording of licking during the consumption of liquid rewards.

-JanakLickometer.pdf contains an overview of the design of the lickometer and step-by-step constructions for parts ordering to the analysis of the data
+JanakLickometer.pdf contains an overview of the design of the lickometer and step-by-step constructions for parts ordering all the way to the analysis of the data

 LicksLaser.ino is the Arduino control code for running the lickometer